-- 1:8:1 Implement measures to limit the spreads of COVID-19 within the school setting. - 1:8:1 Update written Communicable Disease Management Plan to specifically address the prevention of the spread of COVID -19. - 1:8:1 Designate a person at each school to establish, imp lement and enforce physical distancing requirements, consistent with the Ready Schools, Safe I ea rner s guidance and other guidance from OHA - 1:8:1 Include names of the LPHA staff, schoo I nurses, and other medical experts who provided support and resources to the district/school policies and plans.
-Review relevant local, state, and national evidence to inform plan. - 1:8:1 Process and procedures established to train all staff in sections 1-3 of the Ready Schoo Is, Safe learners guidance.
-Consider conducting the training virtually, or, if in-person, ensure physical distancing is maintained to the maximum extent possible. - 1:8:1 Protocol to notify the local public health authority (LPHA Directory by County) of any confirmed COV ID-19 cases among students or staff - 1:8:1 Pla ns for syste matic disinfection of classrooms, offices, bathrooms and activity areas. - 1.8:1 Process to report to the LPHA any cluster of any illness among staff or st udents. - 1:8:1 Protocol to cooperate with the LPHA recommendati ons and provide all logs and information in a timely manner. - 1:8:1 Protocol for screening students and staff for symptoms (see section 1f of the Ready Schools, Safe I e arner s guidance). - 1:8:1 Protocol to isolate any ill or exposed persons from physical contact with others.
+THE COMMONICABLE DISEASE MANAGEMENT PLAN FOR COVID-19 OH/ A/ODE Requirements Hybrid/Onsite Plan $\boxtimes$ Implement measures to limit the spreads of COVID-19 within the school setting.
+The Knappa School District has updated its communicable disease plan including specific reference to COVID 19 (see Appendix A ). $\boxtimes$ Update written Communicable Disease Management Plan to specifically address the prevention of the spread of COVID-19.
+The principals will be the designees to establish, implement, and $\boxtimes$ Designate a person at each school to establish, implement and enforce physical distancing requirements. enforce physical distancing requirements, consistent with the Ready Schools, Safe Learners guidance and other guidance from The team from the Clatsop County Health Authority (Michael OHA.
+McNickle, Director) was involved in assisting with the plan through a $\boxtimes$ Include names of the LPHA staff, school nurses, and other medical cooperative effort arranged by the Northwest Regional ESD. experts who provided support and resources to the district/school Additionally, Tiffany Gerttula, RN, (school nurse) was on the team to policies and plans.
+Review relevant local, state, and national create the plan. evidence to inform plan. $\boxtimes$ Process and procedures established to train all staff in sections 1 - A virtual training session is prepared via Ready Schools to outline the 3 of the Ready Schools, Safe Learners guidance.
+Consider Ready Schools, Safe Learners guidance.
+Staff will be required to conducting the training virtually, or, if in-person, ensure physical participate and attest that they have done so and will abide by the 1 distancing is maintained to the maximum extent possible. protocols.
+On September 5, April Fresh will verify that all personnel $\boxtimes$ Protocol to notify the local public health authority (LPHA Directory have completed their training. by County) of any confirmed COVID-19 cases among students or The cleaning schedule is noted in Annendia D. Custedial and 52 staff.
+The cleaning schedule is noted in Appendix B .
+Custodial employees will be trained on cleaning protocols via Ready Schools prior to $\boxtimes$ Plans for systematic disinfection of classrooms, offices, bathrooms and activity areas. student arrival, and the Maintenance Supervisor (Bob Brockey) is $\bowtie$ Process to report to the LPHA any cluster of any illness among staff training the team on the schedule. or students. $\boxtimes$ Protocol to cooperate with the LPHA recommendations and The protocol for communicating possible cases with the health provide all logs and information in a timely manner. department, families, the school community, and the media is noted $\boxtimes$ Protocol for screening students and staff for symptoms (see in Appendix D. section 1f of the Ready Schools, Safe Learners guidance). $\boxtimes$ Protocol to isolate any ill or exposed persons from physical contact with others.